 There was no outlook written for Kyle Parker in 2018.
 Check out the latest news below for more on his current fantasy value.

 Agreed to a minor league deal with the Reds in April of 2016.

-Parker was optioned to the minors Saturday, Thomas Harding of MLB.com reports.
+Parker signed a minor league deal with the Reds on Tuesday, Thomas Harding of MLB.com reports.

 To instantly reveal our fantasy analysis of every player – including Kyle Parker – simply subscribe now.

 |Last 30 Games||0||0||0||0||0||0||0||0||0||0||0||0||0||0||.000||.000||.000||.000|

 Kyle Parker: MLB Games Played By Position

 Kyle Parker Split Stats (View Full Split Stats)